19 Questions to ask an SEO Company

 17 – Are there any free tools I can use to do my SEO research?

 There are a lot of free tools available.

-Many decent SEO agencies will be happy to share some of them with you.
+Many decent SEO companies will be happy to share some of them with you.
 Some of the best free tools are:

 18 – How do you handle Google’s constantly changing algorithms?

 In 2015 Google released machine learning into its algorithms and was set to continue bringing more machine learning into its algorithms through 2017 and beyond.

 Some agencies practising black hat SEO would have you believe that this update will not affect them or the results they can achieve for you.

 The truth is that Google is penalising black hat techniques more than ever.

 Their new update brings with it new punishments.

 Historically, if your site was penalised for shady SEO techniques, you could expect a similar punishment to all sites.